ishansaksena/Conflerge/scripts/README.txt

 Testing Conflerge
 -----------------

+# Testing on a Single Repository

-1) Clone the repo you want to test on and move all the files in this directory into that repo.
+1) Clone the repo you want to test on into /tmp/
-We used the Javaparser project (https://github.com/javaparser/javaparser) in the example in our paper.
-As the paper mentions, these scripts do not generate interesting results on all repositories.

 2)	Add these lines to your ~/.gitconfig file:

-		[mergetool "conflerge"]
+[mergetool "conflerge-tree"]
+    cmd = java -jar ~/Conflerge/scripts/ConflergeTree.jar $BASE $LOCAL $REMOTE $MERGED [mergetool "conflerge-token"]
-		  cmd = java -jar Conflerge.jar $BASE $LOCAL $REMOTE $MERGED [merge]
+    cmd = java -jar ~/Conflerge/scripts/ConflergeToken.jar $BASE $LOCAL $REMOTE $MERGED [merge]
+    tool = conflerge-tree
-		  tool = conflerge
+    tool = conflerge-token

-3) Ensure that all the .sh files have run permission.
+3) Ensure that all the .sh files in Conflerge/scripts have run permission.

-4) Run ./test_repo.sh in the repo being tested.
+4) Run ./test-repo.sh from inside the Conflerge/scripts directory

+	- test_repo.sh accepts 3 arguments with the form:

+	`./test_repo.sh [repo name] [repouser-reponame] [merging approach]`

+	- As an example, to test Conflerge using the tree-based merging approach on the 'elasticsearch' repo (https://github.com/elastic/elasticsearch) you would run:

+	`./test_repo.sh elasticsearch elastic-elasticsearch tree`

-5) Once this finishes, the results will be stored in <repo name>.csv
+5) Once this finishes, the results will be stored in <repo name>_<mergeapproach>.csv (ie elasticsearch_tree.csv)